News

 Mario Aguilera

-Mario Aguilera is the director of communications for UC San Diego’s School of Biological Sciences.
-In this role, he coordinates communication strategies and publicizes research and other features through news releases, articles, interviews, videos and social media.
-He also serves as co-leader of the campus' Research Communications Program, which trains scientists to clearly and effectively communicate their research to public audiences.
+Mario Aguilera is director of communications for the School of Biological Sciences, UC San Diego.
+In addition to publicizing research and news, he serves as co-leader of the UC San Diego’s Research Communications Program, which trains scientists to effectively communicate to different audiences.

 Get the latest from ASBMB Today